mcls/nomad/README.md

 # Nomad

-A migration library for Go
+Nomad is a migration library for Go.
+Its goal is to be minimal and flexible.
+You can use it with your own ORM, or use plain SQL.

 ## Install